 June 29, 2012.

 At 175 feet high, the Seattle Ferris wheel is quite a bit shorter than some of the tallest Ferris wheels in the world.
-As of mid-2012, the tallest are: Singapore Flyer at 541 feet, Star of Nanchang at 525 feet, London Eye at 443 feet, Suzhou Ferris Wheel at 394 feet, and The Southern Star at 394 feet.
+As of mid-2019, the tallest are: High Roller in Las Vegas at 550 feet, Singapore Flyer at 541 feet, Star of Nanchang at 525 feet, London Eye at 443 feet, and Lihpao Sky Dream at 413 feet.

 However, the Seattle Great Wheel is the tallest great wheel on the entire West Coast!